Set out below is a list of current and upcoming events at the partner monasteries and nunneries. (All dates are given in day/month/year format.)

 Event type: Webcast Event (for member-supporters)

-Gompa member-supporters are cordially invited to register for this special event.
-At the time you register, there will also be the opportunity to make a voluntary offering in support of the Mindrolling monastery, Dehradun, India.
+Gompa member-supporters are cordially invited to register for this special teaching event.
+At the time you register, there will also be the opportunity to make a voluntary offering in support of International Buddhist Academy, Kathmandu, Nepal.
+From the closing registration date of January 27th, 2025, onwards, the teaching will continue to be available to Gompa member-supporters from the Gompa Library.

 Event type: Webcast Event (for member-supporters)

 Gompa member-supporters are cordially invited to register for this special event.
-At the time you register, there will also be the opportunity to make a voluntary offering in support of the Gaden Jangtse monastery, Mundgod, Karnataka, India.
+At the time you register, there will also be the opportunity to make a voluntary offering in support of the Kagyu College, Dehradun, India.

 Event type: Non-webcast Event (for member-supporters)